yogan/tmux-techtalk/slides.md

 You usually start *tmux* from a shell, running in a terminal.

-*tmux* creates (one or many) *pseudo terminals* (*ptys*), and renders them on the underlying terminal.
-One of those could be *active*, meaning it will receive *keyboard input* from the surrounding terminal.
+*tmux* creates (one or many) *pseudo terminals* (*ptys*), and renders them on the underlying terminal (which could also be a *pty*!).
+One of those pseudo terminals is usually *active*, meaning it will receive the *keyboard input* from the surrounding terminal.

-The fancy term for this whole voodoo is *terminal multiplexing*, where *tmux* derives its name from.
+The fancy term for this black magic is *terminal multiplexing*.
+This is where *tmux* derives its name from.

 ## Terminal Multiplexing